A Guide to Laos eVisa for Australian Citizens

 From budget to expedited services, all processing options are available.

-Normal Processing: Receive the approval for your Laos eVisa application within 5 - 7 Working Days without paying any additional cost.
+- Normal Processing: Receive approval for your Laos eVisa application within 5 - 7 Working Days , without any additional cost.

-Rush Processing: Want to receive approval for your eVisa application within 3 - 5 Working Days?
-Please choose the rush processing
+- Rush Processing: Choose the rush processing option to receive your eVisa approval within 3 - 5 Working Days .

-Urgent/ Super Rush Processing: Need Laos eVisa within 1 - 3 Hours, select super-rush processing
+- Urgent / Super-Rush Processing: Need Laos eVisa within 1 - 3 Working Days , select super-rush processing.

 Australia Citizens: Documents Needed for Laos eVisa